loanstreet/deploy-scripts/README.md

 It can also use the commented out optional files that are listed, but will work without them for non-containerized deployments.

-## Sample Deployment

-For a step-by-step understanding of how a deployment happens, and how to add deployment support to a project, please check the [Sample Django Deployment](https://github.com/loanstreet/deploy-scripts/wiki/Sample-Django-Deployment) wiki page.

-## Deployment Steps

 All projects must have the following vars defined (in app-config.sh or config.sh) so that the relevant steps are executed.

 ```bash